fabtechmotorsports/FabtechWeb/server/README.md

 un-opinionated as possible.
-It contains a number of cool features for REST APIs such as a built-in JWT library, static routes and middleware brought to us by the amazing `Luthier-CI` package, a proper REST Controller library brought to us by Phil Sturgeon and Chris Kacerguis, a small but useful `MY_Controller` and an amazing `MY_Model` brought to us by Avenir.
+It contains a number of cool features for REST APIs such as a built-in JWT library, static routes and middleware brought to us by the amazing `Luthier-CI` package, a proper REST Controller library brought to us by Phil Sturgeon and Chris Kacerguis, a small but useful `MY_Controller` and a `MY_Model` class to help with repetetive database interactivity.
 Also included is a cool assortment of composer dependencies and integration for libraries like `Monolog` PSR3 Logger library, Dotenv by Vance Lucas for Environment configuration and Whoops Errors for Cool Kids for API/UI errors during development as well as a